Bob Houghton: Revolution in Sweden

 Houghton's early coaching career was closely linked to that of his friend Roy Hodgson.
 They worked together at Maidstone, Stranraer and Bristol City.
 They also managed different teams in Swedish football at the same time.

 Houghton moved to Sweden with Malmö in 1974 and two years later installed Hodgson at Halmstad.
 The pair are credited with transforming football in Sweden and bringing in zonal marking for the first time to Swedish football.
 Swedish teams at the time used a sweeper with 3 or 5 in defence favouring man-marking.
 The two were known in Sweden as English Roy and English Bob.

 Besides zonal marking, the defence pressed hard and maintained a high offside line.
 Their teams counter-attacked with long passes played in behind the opposition defence.
-Instead of playing with a team that was very spread out from one end of the field to the other, with a libero who stayed in his penalty area and a centre-forward who never tracked back, they set up a system of zonal defence, a back four, people pushing up and getting the ball forward into the final area much more quickly.
+Instead of playing with a team that was very spread out from one end of the field to the other, with a libero who stayed in his penalty area and a centre-forward who never tracked back, they set up a system of zonal defence, a back four, players pushing up and getting the ball forward into the final area much more quickly.

-1980s and '90s
+1980s and 1990s

 After a short spell in Greece with Ethnikos Piraeus, Houghton returned to his homeland in 1980 to manage Bristol City.
 His spell at Ashton Gate Stadium was unsuccessful as the financially stricken club were relegated and Houghton resigned after a defeat to Wimbledon.
 Houghton's next job was with North American Soccer League side Toronto Blizzard between 1982 and 1984.
 He then managed in Saudi Arabia with Al-Ittihad before returning to Sweden at Örgryte IS and Malmö FF again.
 After another spell with Al-Ittihad in 1993, he joined Swiss side FC Zürich in April 1994 and remained in charge for just over a year before leaving in March 1995.
-In 1996, he became the first ever coach of Major League Soccer side Colorado Rapids before being sacked after just one season.
+In 1996, he became the first ever coach of Major League Soccer side Colorado Rapids before being dismissed after just one season.